Tankel/Tic-Tac-Chec-Bot/README.md

-# Project README

-## Project Name: "Nacho" - Final Report for BOT
+# Tic-Tac-Chec Bot  -  "Nacho"

-Authors: Luis Ángel Reyes Frausto, Samuel Iván Sánchez Salazar (@SamuelSanchez03)
+Authors: Luis Ángel Reyes Frausto ([@Tankel]), Samuel Iván Sánchez Salazar ([@SamuelSanchez03])

-### Introduction
+## Introduction
-Final Project for Data structures and algorithms III class, top 3 of the contest.
-Bot that plays Tic Tac Chec, a combination of Tic Tac Toc and Chess, here's a short video that explain the game: https://www.youtube.com/watch?v=P7U7cB-pf2c.
-The project specifications and the tempalte the project can be found on my teacher repository: [https://github.com/manuel-rdz/tic-tac-chec](https://github.com/manuel-rdz/tic-tac-chec)
+This repository contains the final project for the Data Structures and Algorithms III class.
+Our project, "Nacho," is a bot that plays Tic Tac Chec, a combination of Tic Tac Toe and Chess.
+To learn more about the game and its rules, you can watch this short video: [Tic Tac Chec Game Explanation](https://www.youtube.com/watch?v=P7U7cB-pf2c).
+The project specifications and template can be found in our teacher's repository: [Tic Tac Chec](https://github.com/manuel-rdz/tic-tac-chec).

-For the development of this bot, we decided to implement the minimax algorithm as it is ideal for this type of game.
-The different implementations of the bot can be found in this repository, where the final version is `playerNacho.py`.
+For the development of this bot, we implemented the minimax algorithm, as it is well-suited for this type of game.
+The different implementations of the bot can be found in this repository, with the final version located in `playerNacho.py`.

+## Documentation
-### Documentation
+### Attributes
-The main class contains the following attributes, initialized and distributed in the `__init__` and `setColor` methods:
 - `name`: The name of the player.
-- `pawnDirection`: The movement direction of the pawn for the player (-1 for forward, 1 for backward).
+- `pawnDirection`: The movement direction of the player's pawn (-1 for forward, 1 for backward).
 - `currentTurn`: The current turn of the player.
 - `piecesOnBoard`: A list indicating which pieces of the player are on the board.
 - `enemyPiecesOnBoard`: A list indicating which pieces of the opponent are on the board.
 - `piecesCode`: A list containing the value codes of the player's pieces, where passing a piece index returns its actual color.

-##### Functions
+### Functions
 - `__init__(self, name)`: Initializes the class attributes.
 - `setColor(self, piecesColor)`: Sets the color of the player's pieces (-1 for black, 1 for white).
 - `__updatePawnDirection(self, board)`: Updates the player's pawn direction based on its position on the board.